|

 curriculum that stimulates the body and spirit as much as the brain.

-we will introduce fundamental permaculture principles, then utiliize
+We will introduce fundamental permaculture principles, then utiliize

 arts various arts practices and games in order to integrate this

-knowledge. intellectual knowledge will be transformed into deep
+knowledge.
+Intellectual knowledge will be transformed into deep

-understanding and body wisdom. activities will run the gamut between
+understanding and body wisdom.
+Activities will run the gamut between

 yoga sessions, meal sharing, visual and lecture presentations, improvisational

-games and a slumber party saturday night. space is limited to 20
+games and a slumber party saturday night.
+Space is limited to 20

 participants, so register early!!!

-PLEASE NOTE: this will be a rustic gathering in a yert where we
+PLEASE NOTE: This will be a rustic gathering in a yert where we

 will all share responsibilities for cooking, cleaning, camping chores,

-etc. participants will bring food items from a preorganized list,
+etc. Participants will bring food items from a preorganized list,

 and we will assemble the ingredients into delicious meals-dinner

-on saturday, breakfast and lunch on sunday. your participation in
+on saturday, breakfast and lunch on sunday.
+Your participation in

 these tasks helps keep these workshops affordable to all, so thank